 The study of the evaluation process in exercise science including data collection, analysis of common fitness tests, and application of norms and criteria.

-Prerequisite: BIO 2401, BIO 2402 and EXS 2301.
-Analysis of internal and external forces acting on the human body and the effects of these forces.
+Prerequisite: BIO 2401 with Minimum Grade C. EXS-3100 concurrently with EXS-3300 with Minimum grade C. Analysis of internal and external forces acting on the human body and the effects of these forces.
 Special emphasis is placed on teaching motor skills in a physical education and athletic setting.